 In 1950, the discovery of the Tollund Man in a Danish peat bog shocked the world.
-His body, dated to the Iron Age (4th century BC), was exceptionally well-preserved: the skin, beard, and even the folds of his face remain intact.
-Today, digital archaeology allows us to study every millimeter of this vestige without exposing it to contamination or deterioration, using advanced 3D scanning and photogrammetry techniques.
+His body, dated to the Iron Age (4th century BC), was exceptionally preserved: the skin, beard, and even the folds of his face remain intact.
+Today, digital archaeology allows us to study every millimeter of this relic without exposing it to contamination or deterioration, using advanced 3D scanning and photogrammetry techniques.

 An ethical window into the past: what do we gain by digitizing death? ⚖️